 The combined effect of this structure is to leave a small cavity just a few centimetres wide which forms an air pocket between the interior and exterior surfaces, which allows the free movement of air, and this is the key to how a ventilated facade works.
 During the winter months, the cavity in the ventilated facade between the cladding and the exterior wall of the building causes lower dispersion of the interior heat, and as such, it acts as a ‘separator’ between the outside and the exterior wall of the building.

 On the other hand, in summer this cavity allows the air to be constantly recycled, thereby preventing the heat from condensing and becoming ‘concentrated’: warm air escapes through the top of the cladding, which means that it is replaced by cooler air, and so any increase in exterior heat will not affect the inside of the building.

-In addition to thermal insulation, ventilated dry cladding systems also provide an excellent acoustic sound insulation, reducing external sound to almost 20 percent.
-GA design has used a ventilated dry cladding system for marble known as Liao ventilated system by AUM Enterprises in one of their projects.
+In addition to thermal insulation, ventilated dry cladding systems also provide excellent acoustic sound insulation, reducing external sound to almost 20 per cent.
+GA design has used a ventilated dry cladding system for marble known as the Liao ventilated system by AUM Enterprises in one of their projects.
 The Liao ventilated system uses horizontal sections of aluminium supported on an aluminium subframe bracketed to the wall to support the stone slabs.